mozilla/ecosystem-platform/docs/how-tos/using-sentry-locally.md

 - Auditing performance / errors after exploratory testing, functional testing, or a load test.
 - Gaining a better understanding of calls made by a certain workflow or endpoint.

-To enable sentry for local development, simply set these environment variables to their respective DSN settings.
+To enable sentry for local development, simply set these environment variables in your root-level `.env` file (that you may need to create) to their respective DSN settings.
 When these variables are defined, sentry will be activated.

 - SENTRY_ENV=local
 - [SENTRY_DSN_ADMIN_PANEL](https://sentry.io/settings/mozilla/projects/fxa-admin-panel/keys/)